vvscode/docs/docs/tutorials/tutorials-javascript/getting-a-second-number-and-testing-sinch-callbackswebhooks-with-ngrok.md

 ---
-title: "Getting a second number and testing Sinch Callbacks/Webhooks with ngrok"
+title: Getting a second number and testing Sinch Callbacks/Webhooks with ngrok
+excerpt: >-
-excerpt: "In this tutorial you will learn how you can redirect a Sinch number to your own mobile number.
-Since a few friends (and my boss) live in Sweden, I thought it’d be cool to have a Swedish number that can be redirected to my US mobile."
+  In this tutorial you will learn how you can redirect a Sinch number to your own mobile number.
+Since a few friends (and my boss) live in Sweden, I thought it’d be cool to have a Swedish number that can be redirected to my US mobile.
 ---
 Today I will show how you can redirect a Sinch number to your own mobile number.
 Since a few friends (and my boss) live in Sweden, I thought it’d be cool to have a Swedish number that can be redirected to my US mobile.